 * Rather than own the highlighted issue they prefer to cover up the information in question and persist in treating the vegetarianism of their customers with contempt

 * And just to throw into the bargain the hypocrisy of Shivein Shukla’s sanctimonious pseudo vegetarian moralising.
-Mr Shukla’s moralising has the same credibility of when Richard Nixon stated his five most famous words.
-The same applies to Mr Shukla’s hollow claims of replying to the highlighted concerns when these concerns are raised in public forums.
+Mr Shukla’s hollow offer to reply to the highlighted concerns in public forums is similarly disingenuous.